OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 	xmllint --noout --schema XSD_FILE XML_FILE

-## Use runtime logging to debug the manifest for your Office Add-in
+## Use runtime logging to debug your add-in manifest

 You can use runtime logging to debug your add-in's manifest.
 This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
 Runtime logging is particularly  useful for debugging add-ins that implement add-in commands.